hibatillah/Kinanti-University/README.md

----- 🎓Kinanti University Project -----
+## 🎓Kinanti University Project

-New student registration website project. 👨‍🎓👩‍🎓
+New student registration website project 👨‍🎓👩‍🎓 <br>
-Was created with CodeIgniter framework, with PHP, HTML, CSS, Javascript and database with MySQL.

-this project was created by Group 3 of Class 1SIC, as a semester 2 project :
+The project was created by Student of [Politeknik Caltex Riau](https://pcr.ac.id) class 1SIC of group 3 as a project for 2nd semester.
 1. Azarine Aprilia Afdal      2157301014
 2. Gilbertson Peniel Davinci  2157301031
 3. Kinanti Rizki Utami        2157301043
 4. M. Hibatillah Hasanin      2157301046

-*Politeknik Caltex Riau*
+This project was built with :
+* CodeIgniter v3
+* Boostrap v4
+* MySQL